 Likewise, a publication by the Office of Investor Education and Advocacy, an agency of the SEC, stated, “[T]here is no investment strategy anywhere that pays off as well as, or with less risk than, merely paying off all high interest debt you may have.”

-In making your decision, be sure to calculate the returns of all the investment alternatives on an aftertax basis, to reflect the quirks of the income tax laws.
+In making your decisions regarding which interest income investments you will make, be sure to calculate the returns of all the investment alternatives on an aftertax basis, to reflect the quirks of the income tax laws.
 For a particular investment to be a better choice than simply paying down a debt, the aftertax return on the investment needs to be higher than the aftertax cost of the interest on the debt.
 The following two examples should help to illustrate this.

 |Example A(Credit Card)||Example B(Mortgage)|